Bathroom Fans, Electrical

 Calculating the Cost of Running a Bathroom Fan

-Here is a step-by-step method of how to calculate the cost of your bathroom fan.
+Here is a step-by-step method of calculating the cost of your bathroom fan.

 1. Figure out the wattage of the fan.

 Your bathroom fan or the owner’s manual that came with it should state the number of watts it uses.
 If you can’t find it anywhere on the fan or the manual, you can look up the type of fan you have and check Google for the answer.
-If that doesn’t work, you’ll have to contact the manufacturer of the fan and ask them directly.
+If that doesn’t work, you’ll have to contact the fan manufacturer and ask them directly.

 1. Divide the number of watts by 1,000 to calculate the kilowatt amount.